 - Completion of all core curriculum requirements, academic major course requirements, and elective requirements for the degree with an overall cumulative quality point average (QPA) of not less than 2.00 and a cumulative technical quality point average of not less than 2.00. - For transfer students, no more than 60 credits (20 courses) may be transferred into a program including AP, transfer, and study abroad.
-At least half of business core courses required for the BBA degree must be completed at Villanova University. - The final 30 credit hours of a student's academic program must be completed at Villanova (residency requirement).
-With permission of the Associate Dean, a student may study abroad during the first semester of senior year. - Discharge of all financial obligations to Villanova University.
+At least 50 percent of the business core credit hours must be earned at Villanova University; no more than 22 credits will transfer to satisfy business core classes. - The final 30 credit hours of a student's academic program must be completed at Villanova (residency requirement).
+With permission of the Associate Dean, a student may study abroad during the first semester of senior year.

+• Discharge of all financial obligations to Villanova University.